Over the past five years, I have studied anything and everything that I could possibly get my hands on that related to human performance.

 4. Many bio-motor abilities needed

-5. Limited time for athletes (due to work, school, governing body guidelines, etc.)
+5. Limited time for athletes (due to work, school, governing

 6. Logistics of equipment, facilities, staff, etc.